A middle-school ELL teacher at a group table with four ELL students working on Chromebooks showing translated vocabulary lists alongside English text.

 Where Mote Fits

-Mote was built to support several of the strategies above at once: text-to-speech in 30+ languages, inline translation, a multilingual dictionary, and voice notes for action and expression.
+Mote was built to support several of the strategies above at once: text-to-speech in 60+ languages, inline translation, a Dictionary, and voice notes for action and expression.
 All inside Google Workspace, where most US K-12 schools already teach.
 See our complete guide to teaching English language learners for the framework that ties these strategies together.

 The bottom line: the strongest ELL teaching strategies lower the language barrier without lowering the content.
 Pick two strategies from this list and apply them to one lesson this week.
 Add a third next week.